ucladevx/BruinMeet/README.md

 8. All the schemas in the database=postgres should have been created already.
 Modify accordingly.

-9. Follow steps 7-10 to run on the server at port 8080.
+9. Follow steps 7-10 to run on the server at port 8080, except on step 9 do `npm run build-production`